-1.0 The name of the organization shall be the Massachusetts Track & Field Officials Association (MTFOA)
+1.1 The name of the organization shall be the Massachusetts Track & Field Officials Association (MTFOA).

 ARTICLE 2: PURPOSE

-2.1 The purpose of the MTFOA is to provide personnel to officiate in all phases of Track and Field Athletics
+2.1 The purpose of MTFOA is to provide personnel to officiate in all phases of Track & Field Athletics.

-2.2 Track and Field Athletics shall include track and field meets, road races and cross country meets.
+2.2 Track & Field Athletics shall include track & field meets, road races and cross-country meets.

 ARTICLE 3: MEMBERSHIP

-3.2 A candidate for membership must complete an application, submit it to the Commissioner of Officials - or his/her designee pass an entrance examination, pay applicable dues and attend a clinic and training seminar sponsored by the MTFOA.
+3.2 A candidate for membership must complete an application, submit it to the Commissioner of Officials - or her/his designee - and pass an entrance examination.

-3.3.A Each member shall attend at least one general membership meeting in each year unless excused for valid cause
+3.3a.
+Each member shall attend at lest one general membership meeting each year unless excused for valid cause

-3.3.B The Executive Board shall determine if valid cause exists for any failure to meet the aforesaid requirement and shall determine conditions for reinstatement.
+3.3b.
+The Executive Board shall determine if valid cause exists for any failure to mee the aforesaid requiremet and shall determine conditions for reinstatement.

-3.4 All members are expected to work for the good of the MTFOA
+3.4 All members are expected to work for the good of MTFOA.

 ARTICLE 4: OFFICERS